Redevelopment of Glenmore Athletic Park

 The estimated project cost for this work is $12 million.

-2022-2023, Construction on the project is estimated to begin in the spring of 2022 and be completed prior to the 2023 outdoor track & field season.
+2022-2023, Construction on the project is estimated to occur from July through November 2022.
+Minor construction activities will also occur in the spring of 2023.
 Supply chain uncertainty related to specialized material and equipment may result in changes to the project scope and estimated timeline.

 2020-2021, Related Project - Adaptive Roadways Program - The Adaptive Roadways Program will be implemented on several Calgary roadways, including 50th Ave S.W.
 For more information, please visit the Adaptive Roadways webpage.

 2018, City Council approved this project as part of the One Calgary 2019-2022 Capital Budget.

 2012-2017, 50 Avenue S.W.
 Corridor Study - The concept planning process for Glenmore Athletic Park brought forward public concerns around parking, traffic and accessibility.
 A transportation corridor study of 50 Avenue S.W. was completed, to explore issues and opportunities for accessing the area.
 The study identified current issues and concerns with 50 Avenue S.W. and provided recommendations for future improvements.
 For more information about the corridor study please visit the 50 Avenue S.W.
 Corridor Study webpage.

 2016, Tennis Court Replacement - Construction of the tennis courts at Glenmore Athletic Park was completed in 2016.

 2010, the Glenmore Athletic Park Concept Plan was created to guide future capital improvements to the park.
 Development of the Concept Plan included extensive public engagement.
 City Council voted to approve the plan on July 19, 2010.